blahosyl/enlightened-publishing/README.md

 >[!TIP]
 >However, each issue has the corresponding commits linked, and these links work correctly.
 In addition, subsequent commit messages after [325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/academic-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) point to correct issues.

+Assets related to testing (Lighthouse reports, screenshots and videos) can be found in the [`testing`](testing/) folder in the repository.

 ### Automated testing
 #### HTML validation with theW3C validator